owickstrom/domain-modelling-with-haskell-workshop/workshop/workshop.rst

    -- Your stuff here!

-When you want to check some code you have written, write ``:reload`` and hit Enter.
+When you want to check some code you have written, type ``:reload`` in GHCi and hit Enter.
 If there are any type errors, GHCi will print them.

 .. code:: ghci